 Then during development, R&D may be present in the physical and digital design work, the build and ongoing analysis.
 Often, engineering projects are on a large scale and much effort goes into computer modelling of possible designs and solutions.
 In some disciplines, this stage also involves producing and testing prototypes.

 All this design and test work helps to manage the risk and is particularly crucial in R&D projects, where there is uncertainty over the outcome.
 Once the output is complete, further technical testing and carrying out of remedial work or adjustments may still count as R&D.

 Even ongoing maintenance could involve research and development if you are uncovering technical problems and there is technical uncertainty in seeking to resolve them.

 As we see in the case of Dartington Crystal, the incentive has a way of refocusing and reorienting businesses which harness its full power.
 Suddenly, there’s potential for everywhere and innovation loses some of its risks.
 That’s when a culture of R&D begins to blossom, and the benefits spill beyond even the business itself.

-If you’re an engineering or manufacturing firm and want to find out more about working with ForrestBrown and the value we bring, reach out to us here.
+If you’re an engineering or manufacturing firm and want to find out more about working with ForrestBrown and the value we bring, speak to our team today.